mirzafahad/mirzafahad/README.md

 I am an Embedded Engineer.
-In layman's terms I am both a Hardware Designer and a Software Developer.
+It was a nice way for me to pursue both hardware and software.
 I am competent in rapid hardware prototyping including PCB design.
 C is my backbone programming language and I love Python.

 ## Find me around the web 🌎:
 - Here is my [LinkedIn](https://www.linkedin.com/in/fahadmirza1/) 💼
 - Some of my [Instructables](https://www.instructables.com/member/FahadM/) :notebook_with_decorative_cover:
 - I write sometimes on [my blog](https://mirzafahad.github.io) :writing_hand:

-Do you know what concert costs just 45 cents?
+⚡ Fun fact: Do you know what concert costs just 45 cents?
 50 Cent featuring Nickelback!